-– On both mornings before the start runners will be required to pack up their belongings and place their bags into a secure holding pen from which they will be transported to the finish of that particular day.
+– On both mornings before the start runners will be required to pack up their belongings and hand them to a member of the GC Team to be transported to the finish of that particular day.
 Runners will then be able to collect their bags from another secure area at the finish.
 Please note we will only accept ONE bag per runner to be transported.